surendrakumar6350/sms-bomber/README.md

 ## Contact

-For any questions or suggestions, please contact us at [admin@surendra-dev.in.net].
+For any questions or suggestions, please contact us at [admin@smsbomber.live].